Fatigue is one of the more unpleasant

 more may not always be practical, especially with older

-and/or work.
+siblings and/or work or social obligations.
 But every half hour extra you can get relieves the

 pregnancy fatigue a bit and